gilmore-lab/moco-3-pattern-psychophysics/notes/moco-3pat-psychophysics-participant-instructions.md

 3. The participant should be seated 60 cm from the monitor

 ## Participant Age
-- 4-5 year olds will point or verbalize which image they choose
+- 4 year olds are too young for this study.
-- 6-8 year olds will utilize the game controller
+- 5-8 year olds will point or verbalize which image they choose
 - adults will use the keyboard input

 ## Participant Instructions